 In fact, it’s best to employ all of the methods we listed above so you don’t become a haven of card testers who use your site to check their stolen goods.

 Radar is a powerful machine learning detection algorithm from Stripe that identifies fraudulent activity on their platform.
 It quietly reviews every transaction for signs of fraud and scores each payment based on thousands of signals.
-Since 2016, Radar has blocked billions of dollars in fraud across the Stripe network for companies of all sizes.
+So far, Radar has blocked billions of dollars in fraud across the Stripe network for companies of all sizes.

 What’s unique about Radar is that it’s not a static piece of software.
 It learns over time based on new data and improved models, learning from the millions of payments that happen on Stripe’s network.
 This trove of behavioral data makes it accurate at predicting patterns of fraud.

 It’s true that other payment processors have systems to recognize fraud and block transactions.
 Radar, however, goes the extra mile by informing you why transactions are blocked.
 As a business owner, you need information when payments fail to go through so you can make smart decisions.

 Furthermore, Radar also gives you control over what gets refused.
 For instance, instead of blocking a transaction completely, you may want to reach out to the customer for additional information to see if you can process the sale.
 You can also create your own custom rules to refuse transactions that Radar’s default rules don’t already block.

 All in all, Radar is a powerful tool to have in your toolbox.
 It’s automated enough to protect you at scale, but it also gives you plenty of control to prevent fraud.
 Learn more in our deeper dive into Stripe Radar.

 4: Email Verification